 - Mild pain intensity

-Tension headache treatment with 5 exercises and home remedies
+Tension headache treatment with 5 physiotherapy exercises

 Tension headache exercise 1: Improve the mobility of your neck